-Regional training sessions for physician and pharmacist clinical leaders
+Regional conference training sessions for physician and pharmacist clinical leaders

 We will use a "train the trainer" approach for the pharmacist and physician leader before patient enrollment begins.
-The face-to-face session will be led by Dr. Barry Carter, the study's Principal Investigator.
+The session will be held live and led by Dr. Barry Carter, the study's Principal Investigator.
 The session will focus on:

-- Strategies to effectively implement PPCM - Strategies found to be most effective in overcoming clinical inertia, adverse drug reactions and poor medication adherence. - Organizational strategies to operationalize PPCM, including identifying patients, alerting providers, creating referral structures and improving communication. - Ways to establish a billing structure using the newly approved CPT codes to bill for pharmacist management services. - The University of Iowa College of Medicine and the Collaborative Education Initiative (CEI) will provide continuing education credit for physicians and pharmacists respectively.
+- Strategies to effectively implement PPCM - Strategies found to be most effective in overcoming clinical inertia, adverse drug reactions and poor medication adherence. - Organizational strategies to operationalize PPCM, including identifying patients, alerting providers, creating referral structures and improving communication. - Ways to establish a billing structure using the newly approved CPT codes to bill for pharmacist management services. - A refresher for asthma management based on EPR-3 guidelines. - The University of Iowa College of Medicine and the Collaborative Education Initiative (CEI) will provide continuing education credit for physicians and pharmacists respectively.